World 🢖 Australia and Oceania 🢖 Polynesia 🢖 Tuvalu

 The ocean level was that low approximately 8,000 years ago.
-But current history books say that first people came in these remote islands 3,000 years ago.
+But current history books say that the first people came to these remote islands 3,000 years ago.

 In 1986 two scuba divers of the team decided to investigate an interesting local legend of Nanumanga about "a large house under the sea".

-In the northern end of the island, in the steep submarine wall of coral reef they really found a cave.
-The dive to the cave was deep – more than 40 m deep.
+In the northern end of the island, in the steep submarine wall of the coral reef they really found a cave.
+Diving to the cave was deep – more than 40 m.